 - Balance a sieve over the bowl and fill it with the flour and spices, then sieve all the dry ingredients into the bowl before stirring until it the mixture is just about combined and still a bit lumpy.

 - Fill the muffin cases so they are about two-thirds full then bake for 15-20mins.

 - When they are golden brown remove from the oven and allow to cool (this bit is really important as the apple chunks are really, really hot – I know, I’ve tried!)

 * You could use a fresh bowl, but I don’t want the extra washing up!

 Visit Yummy Recipes for Eczema Babies & Kids for more free-from child-friendly recipes.

-Here at ScratchSleeves we don’t just share our experiences of bringing up an eczema child and favourite allergy friendly recipes, we also manufacturer and sell our unique stay-on scratch mitts for itchy babies, toddlers and children.
+Here at ScratchSleeves, we don’t just share our experiences of bringing up an eczema child and favourite allergy-friendly recipes, we also manufacture and sell our unique stay-on scratch mitts for itchy babies, toddlers and children.
 We now stock sizes from 0-10 years in a range of colours.
 Visit our main website for more information.